jakub-g/blog-wip-public/https-pitfalls/https-pitfalls-part2.md

 I was confused by that, so I reached to Ivan Ristić from SSL Labs who explained (thanks!) that SSL Labs does multiple connections during the test, and collects all the server certs it encounters.
-The server _can only return one **server certificate** at a time_ (though it may return a different one on each connection attempt) -- and in addition, it may return a "bag of certs" containing intermediate certs, to help the client to perform the validation of the chain of trust.
+The server _can only return one **server certificate** at a time_, and in addition, it may return a "bag of certs" containing intermediate certs, to help the client to perform the validation of the chain of trust.
+However, it may return a different one on each connection attempt -- this is handy if you have lots of servers and load balancers: you don't have to keep all of them in sync with the same server cert.

 To inspect the issue more closely, I enabled Fiddler, configured it temporarily to ignore certificate errors, and put a few lines of Fiddler script to log the details of the certificate